Best moisturizers for oily skin editorial flat lay — matte gel bottle on white marble

 Pros

-• Niacinamide + ceramides + hyaluronic acid -- active ingredients that address oily skin
+• Niacinamide + ceramides + hyaluronic acid in a lightweight lotion

 • Oil-free, non-comedogenic, fragrance-free